-With the development of the times, more and more excellent frameworks have appeared in the JavaScript camp, which greatly simplifies our development work.
-When we use these frameworks, should we also think about their origins and think about how they are built?
-If you are not satisfied with just using some ready-made APIs, but have a deep understanding of their internal implementation mechanisms (according to someone, APIs are the fastest depreciating things), the best way is to read their source code.
-The premise is that you can read it.
+With the development of the times, more and more excellent frameworks have appeared in the JavaScript camp, which has greatly simplified our development work.
+When we use these frameworks, should we also think about how they are built?
+If you are not satisfied with just using some ready-made APIs, but rather have a deep understanding of their internal implementation mechanisms (as someone says, APIs are the fastest depreciation thing), the best way is to read their source code.
+The premise is that you can understand it.

-I have studied the source code of jQuery in the past two days, and here I will share some of my superficial knowledge.
-Please correct me if I am inappropriate.
+I have studied the source code of jQuery in the past two days.
+Here I will share some of my superficial understandings.
+Please correct me if there are any inappropriate points.
 Okay, let's take a look at how jQuery works.
-I assume that you already have some basic knowledge of JavaScript.
-If the basics are not enough, I recommend you to read the two books "JavaScript Advanced Programming" and "Understanding JavaScript" Book.
-This article is not suitable for friends who do not understand concepts such as classes, objects, functions, prototypes, etc. in js.
+I assume you already have some basic javascript knowledge.
+If the basics are not enough, I recommend you to read the two books "JavaScript Advanced Programming" and "Understanding JavaScript".
+Book.
+This article is not suitable for friends who do not have a understanding of concepts such as classes, objects, functions, prototypes, etc. in js.

-First construct an object to the user, assuming our framework is called Shaka (my name ;) )
+First, construct an object for the user, assuming that our framework is called Shaka (my name;) )

 Shaka.fn = Shaka.prototype = {};

-Shaka.fn here is equivalent to the alias of Shaka.prototype for future use.
+Here, Shaka.fn is equivalent to the alias of Shaka.prototype, which is convenient for future use.
 They point to the same reference.

-OK, let's add a sayHello method and add a parameter to Shaka, so that the most basic appearance of this framework is already there.
-If it is alive, it is now 1 year old.
-Look at the code:
+OK, let's add a method to sayHello and add a parameter to Shaka, so that the most basic framework is already there.
+If it has life, then it is 1 year old now.
+See the code:

-[Ctrl+A Select All Tips: You can modify part of the code first and then press Run]
+[Ctrl+A All selection tips: You can modify some code first, and then press Run]

-Okay, don’t get excited.
-We noticed that there are some differences in the use of this framework and jQuery.
-For example, in jq we can write like this:
+OK, don't be excited, we noticed that there are some differences between this framework and jQuery in use, for example, in jq we can write this way:

 jQuery('#myid').someMethod();

-How is this done, that is to say, the jQuery() constructor returns a jQuery object instance, so we can call its method on it, so Shaka's constructor should return an instance, and it should look like It looks like this:
+How does this work?
+That is to say, the constructor jQuery() returns an instance of jQuery, so we can call its method above, so Shaka's constructor should return an instance, which looks like it should be This looks like:

 var Shaka = function(){ return //Return the instance of Shaka; };

 So how do we get an instance of Shaka?
-Let's first review when using prototype to simulate a class. var someObj = new MyClass(); At this time, we actually create a new object someObje and use the new object as this pointer.
-Call the MyClass function, which is the constructor of the class, and then someObj obtains the methods defined in MyClass.prototype.
-The this pointer in these methods refers to the current object instance.
+Let's first review when using prototype to simulate a class var someObj = new MyClass(); At this time, we actually create a new object someObje and use the new object as this pointer.
+Call the MyClass function, that is, the class constructor, and then someObj obtains the methods defined in MyClass.prototype.
+This pointer in these methods refers to the current object instance.